DKingAlpha/LaunchpadGamer/README.md

 ## Notice:
-* The Project is currently tested on a Launchpad Pro.
+* The Project is currently only tested based on `Launchpad Pro`.
-* No real support for other Launchpad device.

 ## Progress: